cloudmesh/useful-introduction_to_cloud-2015/_sources/class/lesson/ansible_cloudmesh.txt

     remote_user: root

 In a previous tutorial, we setup two machines with ``local`` group name.
-This tutorial uses that two machines for mongodb installation.
+This tutorial uses that two machines for MongoDB installation.
 Also, we use ``root`` account to complete Ansible tasks.

 .. note:: Indentation is important in YAML format.
 Do not ignore spaces start